Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 An example calculation is below.
 First, there are the data used in the calculation:

-Commuting to work and pendler trips total (after calculations made above in the "Commuting to work" section): 45.000 km gate: 6000 kr, according to calculations earlier: 66 kr costs after deducting the own contribution
+Commuting to work and pendler trips combined (after calculations made above in the "Commuting to work" section): 45.000 km gateway: NOK 6000, as calculated earlier: NOK 66 costs after deducting the excess

 Total: 66+250 = 35

 Pendler returns are the biggest ones and it's worth knowing exactly how they work.
-In some cases our clients' refunds amounted to over 50 kr.
+In some cases our customer returns have reached over 50 000 NOK.
 It is also worth remembering the following facts and common mistakes:

 Unions

 As a trade union member, you have the right to deduct the contributions you pay to unions (or which your employer deducts from your pay).
-The maximum deduction amount is 5 kr, which translates into a refund of 800 kr.
+The maximum deduction amount is NOK 5, which translates into a refund of NOK 800.
 This point is only a check, as the information is usually included automatically.

 Relocation for professional reasons (when costs exceed minstefradrag)